 At any rate the religious overtones in the adventure came courtesy of Mathias Lumen, a Holy Man who enlists the Nyctalope in very high-flown terms: “God sometimes allows His infallible justice and rightful wrath to manifest themselves upon the face of this Earth … And YOU are that manifestation! … You, the Nyctalope!”
 (I guess he threw in that last bit because Leo Saint-Clair was looking behind him to see who Lumen was talking about.)

 Naturally the good guys won, and the Nyctalope hooked up with Ambassador Mitang’s ward, Sylvie MacDhul.
 Sylvie became our hero’s second wife.
-(The unofficial fan stories call her his fourth wife but, again, I’m going by what the Nyctalope’s creator actually wrote.)
+(Or maybe his third or fourth wife, depending on which chronology you go with.)

 TITANIA (1929) – The title villainess of this story was part of Leonid Zattan’s army of evildoers in the previous Nyctalope adventure.
 Titania was an alias for Diana Ivanovna Krasnoview aka the Red Princess aka the Queen of the Hashishins.